meuniv/novamendel/source/requirement6.rst

 	    :alt: alternate text
 	    :figclass: align-center

-	    Genetic testing can be done to find out about inherited mytations ties to a disease such as cancer, and thus take precautions before a cancer develops.
-(Image obtained from https://www.uclahealth.org/cancer-genetics/genetic-testing-for-cancer where a short description is provided to show how genetic testing for cancer works).
+	    Genetic testing can be done to find out about inherited mutations tied to a disease such as cancer, and thus take precautions before a cancer develops.
+This image was obtained from https://www.uclahealth.org/cancer-genetics/genetic-testing-for-cancer where a short description is provided to show how genetic testing for cancer works.

 .. tip:: Additional resources